OmegaGiven/Ollama_local_chatbot_wapper/ReadMe.txt

 - how to make a searchable DB with some kind of process that can pull relevant info.

 TODO of fun things to add:
-- add history tracking so the ai can understand context
 - add better parsing of files on local directory to add to context sent to api